Meranoplus/used-car-selling-price-model/README.md

 ## Disclaimer

-Built with AI assistance (Claude) for code generation and review; design decisions, debugging, and the fixes documented below are my own.
+Built with AI assistance (Claude/Kimi) for code generation and review; design decisions, debugging, and the fixes documented below are my own.

 ## Files